 Expanded range of courses and workshops offered by TU Wien Bibliothek

 For the first time, the library offers three courses on scientific work within TU Wien's Transferable Skills Catalogue.
 Bachelor's and Master's students practice basic skills such as searching, citing and writing.
 The focus for doctoral students is on publishing and disseminating research output as well as data visualisation.
 In addition, workshops on research assessment, academic profiles curation and self-archiving are regularly offered for (junior) researchers.
 For institutes and research groups, tailor-made courses are available by arrangement.

-Furthermore, the following successful national and international events took place this quarter: e-IRG-Workshop under German Presidency, opens an external URL in a new window, Focus on Open Science, opens an external URL in a new window, Virtual Round Tables, opens an external URL in a new window as part of the Erasmus+ Staff Mobility Week, and the ORCID Austria Tech-Workshop, opens an external URL in a new window.
+Furthermore, the following successful national and international events took place this quarter: e-IRG-Workshop under German Presidency, Focus on Open Science, Virtual Round Tables as part of the Erasmus+ Staff Mobility Week, and the ORCID Austria Tech-Workshop, opens an external URL in a new window.

 Library as a partner for DOI registration

 TU Wien Bibliothek acts as a central point of contact for all TU Wien members aiming to make their scientific results findable and citable in the long term.
 The library assigns DOIs for documents in reposiTUm, the TU Wien Academic Press publications, the “Journal for Facility Management”, the Journal “The Public Sector”, and other technical systems that meet the requirements of the Rectorate´s directive.
 For other Austrian universities, research and funding institutions, and non-profit organisations, TU Wien Bibliothek operates the DOI-Service Austria, to which 13 institutions now belong.

 Go-live of reposiTUm in a new software environment